0x3F3F/0x3F3F.github.io/_posts/2018-05-08-Portfolio-Review.md

 ## Commentary

-The above screenshots are taken from my tracking spreadsheet and are intended to give an idea of the high level-portfolio structure and the thought process behind it.
+The above screenshots are taken from my tracking spreadsheet and are intended to give an idea of the high-level portfolio [Asset Allocation]({% post_url 2018-02-08-Asset-Alloc-Correlation %}) and the thought process behind it.

 The portfolio is still under construction and holdings will be drip fed into it over a period of time.
 This could be years, or more quickly in the event of a bear market.
 Due